Before you start your adventure...

 Lee Canyon Ski Resort

-The Lee Canyon Ski Resort will be open for scenic chair rides and food Friday/Saturday/Sunday through the summer
+The Lee Canyon Ski Resort will be open for the winter season.

 Visit their website for details

-- Lee Meadows is closed to overnight use from sunset to sunrise, daily, year round.
-No fires permitted in the meadows, however stoves with an On/Off knob or switch are permitted.
+- Lee Meadows is closed to overnight use from sunset to sunrise, daily, year-round.
+No fires are permitted in the meadows; however, stoves with an On/Off knob or switch are permitted.

 Start typing and press Enter to search